 Some of the options include Skytrek at Willow Springs station, the Worumba Experience 4WD Track and multiple tracks at Merna Mora Station.
 Full maps and instructions are provided.

 In the early days of settlement in the region, many of the homesteads and outstations that were established, were later abandoned during tough years of drought.
 All that remains are the stone ruins visible from the roads.

 One of the most prominent ruins in the area is Kanyaka Ruins, 25km south of Hawker on the road to Quorn.
 Initially built during the 1850s, the homestead and station were once home to up to 70 men and their families, before being fully abandoned in 1888.

 A few hundred metres drive off the main road, go for a wander around the many ruined buildings, and don’t miss drive further onto the ruined woolshed.
 Due to the fragile walls, it’s best to keep your dog on a leash.

 The historic copper mining town of Burra is located about halfway in between Adelaide and Hawker, and makes for a great stopping point on the way north.

 If you’re spending at least a day in Burra, I recommend purchasing the Burra Heritage Passport from the Information Centre.
 For a fee, you’ll have a key that will provide you with access to nine locked sites, including the Burra Mine Site and Redruth Gaol.
-I’ve heard reports from other visitors that your dog is welcome to join you, even when visiting inside buildings.
+Dogs are welcome to join you, and I’ve even heard reports from other visitors that it includes inside buildings.